schwarzbox/Fct/README.md

 cut - convert string or number to the table.

-concat - convert table (with any keys) to the string.

 reverse - reverse table and put non number keys at the end.

+isort - return iterator which allow to sort and reverse table keys/values.

 slice - return slice of the given table.